 Mary Ann worked as a systems designer and manager at AT&T, assisted in teaching a technology class at DePaul University, taught Math, Accounting, and Databases at J. Sargent Reynolds Community College, and most recently worked at the New Community School.
 Mary Ann has also been a docent at the Virginia Museum of Fine Arts since 2000.

 Susana Mulcahey graduated from the University of Connecticut in 1979 with a Bachelor’s Degree in French and a minor in Portuguese.
 Susana has also studied Italian, Spanish, and Arabic, undertaking studies at the University of Lisbon and the University of Haute Normandie, Mont St. Aignan, France.
 In 2001, she obtained a Master’s Degree in Special Education from North Carolina Central University.

-Kate Lagarde joined Cardinal Newman Academy in 2018 to teach Latin and our ninth grade Invitation to the Pain of Learning course.
+Kate Lagarde joined Cardinal Newman Academy in 2018 to teach Latin and our ninth grade study skills course, Invitation to the Pain of Learning.
 Kate graduated summa cum laude as salutatorian from Christendom College with a major in philosophy and a minor in liturgical music.
-She has taught at several other independent schools, including Veritas Preparatory School in Williamsburg, Virginia, and Chelsea Academy in Front Royal, Virginia.
-At Veritas, Kate taught courses in Latin, Theology, choir, and math, and led an extra-curricular Irish Dance club.
+Prior to joining Cardinal Newman Academy, Kate taught courses in Latin, Theology, Choir, and Math.